1986 Independence Bowl

 The 1986 Independence Bowl was a college football postseason bowl game between the Ole Miss Rebels and the Texas Tech Red Raiders.

 Background

 The Rebels finished tied for 2nd in the Southeastern Conference in their first bowl game since 1983, which was also in the Independence Bowl.
 David McWilliams left Texas Tech for the University of Texas prior to the bowl game, leaving the job to Spike Dykes in the first bowl game for the Red Raiders since 1977.

+Coincidentally, Steve Sloan coached the Red Raiders from 1975-77 before leaving Lubbock to become Ole Miss' coach.
+Sloan, a two-time national champion quarterback at Alabama alongside Joe Namath and Ken Stabler, spent five seasons in Oxford.